Zeioth/compiler.nvim/README.md

 executable = "/program/to/execute/after/the/solution/has/compiled/this_is_my_program"
 ```

-Where:

-* Every [ENTRY] represents a program to compile
+Where every [ENTRY] represents a program to compile

 | option | Description |
 |--|--|